$gg\rightarrow HH$ amplitude induced by bottom quarks at two-loop level: planar master integrals: Notations and master integrals

 with

-where ``PL" represents a integral family with propagators $D_i$.
+where ``PL" represents an integral family with propagators $D_i$.
 Here $a_{1-7}$ are non-negative integers and $a_{8,9}$ are non-positive ones.
 Detailed information on the integral families and their corresponding propagators can be found in Appendix~\ref{appendixA}.
-In our calculations one-loop integral families are considered first which serves as a test of the differential equations method we use and they are also provided in the Appendix.
+In our calculations one-loop integral families are considered first, which serve as a test of the differential equations method we use and they are also provided in the Appendix.

-It is well known that scalar integrals could be reduced to master integrals (MIs) by applying integration by parts identities (IBPs)~\cite{TKACHOV198165,Chetyrkin:1981qh} and this procedure has already been implemented in many publicly available programs, such as $\tt FIRE$~\cite{Smirnov:2019qkx,Smirnov:2023yhb}, $\tt LiteRed$~\cite{Lee:2013mka} and $\tt Kira$~\cite{Maierhofer:2017gsa,Klappert:2020nbg}.
-Here $\tt Kira$, which is based on Laporta’s algorithm~\cite{Laporta:2000dsw} and implies the method of finite fields with the help of $\tt FireFly$~\cite{Klappert:2019emp,Klappert:2020aqs} is used for our reduction.
+It is well known that scalar integrals can be reduced to master integrals (MIs) by applying integration by parts identities (IBPs)~\cite{TKACHOV198165,Chetyrkin:1981qh} and this procedure has already been implemented in many publicly available programs, such as $\tt FIRE$~\cite{Smirnov:2019qkx,Smirnov:2023yhb}, $\tt LiteRed$~\cite{Lee:2013mka} and $\tt Kira$~\cite{Maierhofer:2017gsa,Klappert:2020nbg}.
+Here $\tt Kira$, which is based on Laporta’s algorithm~\cite{Laporta:2000dsw} and employs the method of finite fields with the help of $\tt FireFly$~\cite{Klappert:2019emp,Klappert:2020aqs}, is used for our reduction.
 For simplification we set $m_H=1$ and reconstruct the mass dimension when necessary throughout the whole calculation, so there are three free variables $s\,,u$ and $m_b^2$ existing during the reduction.
 These variables will be transformed to $x\,,z$ and $\kappa$ when constructing differential equations with the help of the reduction results.
-Finally, we get 177 MIs for two-loop planar integral families and 11 MIs for one-loop families, which are listed in the Appendix~\ref{appendixA}.
+Finally, we get 177 MIs for two-loop planar integral families and 11 MIs for one-loop families, which are listed in Appendix~\ref{appendixA}.